-Cryptocurrency markets change at a dizzying speed, even faster than other financial markets.
-Cindicator’s researchers looked into forecasts generated by the 111,000 decentralized analysts on our collective intelligence platform.
+Cryptocurrency markets change at a dizzying speed, faster than other financial markets.
+Cindicator’s researchers looked into forecasts by decentralized analysts on our collective intelligence platform.

 Over a nine-month period starting in September 2017 through May 2018, Cindicator analysts answered questions about the asset prices of Bitcoin (BTC), Ether (ETH), and over a dozen altcoins.
 Cindicator’s internal team of professional financial analysts and data scientists used this data to explore how the crypto crowd is adjusting to movements within the crypto market.

 Investors need two months to adjust to new trends in crypto markets:

 - In January and February the collective mood was bullish, expecting growth despite the downward trend;